xspec/xspec-gradle-template/README.md

 To run all XSpec tests before committing changes to git run gradle tests.

-On Windows:
+On Windows, double click on `gradlew.bat` or at the command line run:

-    .\gradlew.bat clean test
+    .\gradlew clean test

 On Linux:

-    .\gradlew clean test
+    ./gradlew clean test

-When you push changes to GitLab the XSpec tests will be run automatically.
+When you push changes to the repository on GitLab, the XSpec tests will be run automatically and the status will be displayed in the project on GitLab.